mknxdev/jperf/README.md

 jtester().test(/* ... */)
 ```

-Each call of the jTester function returns a new `JTester` instance on which the `.test` method can be called to test inner code.
+Each call to the `jtester` function returns a new `JTester` instance on which the `.test` method can be called to test code.
 You can also name your test to identify it easily (see [Public API](#public-api) for details).

 ```js
 const testData = []